 While enforcing State and Municipal law with the imposition of fines and incarceration in accordance with those laws when necessary, the Auburn Municipal Court attempts to balance the punitive effects of those sentences with numerous counseling and treatment programs.
 While the City Prosecutor initially makes the recommendation for acceptance into one of these programs, admittance is at the sole discretion of the presiding judge.

-Education, Monitoring & Treatment (Diversion) Program
+Education, Monitoring & Treatment (EMT) Program

 Defendants accepted into this program will be registered in a state-wide database to insure that individuals only receive this treatment once.
 Admission into this program requires a background check and also requires that the defendant admit their culpability, i.e. enter a plea of Guilty.
 It is recommended that you seek legal advice concerning this program; if you cannot afford an attorney and qualify financially, one will be appointed.